KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Django Social

 For the second year in a row, Foxley Talent spearheaded a Django Social event at [Ponysaurus Brewing Company](https://www.ponysaurusbrewing.com/).
+Thank you to REVSYS for sponsoring as well.

 A sign of a fantastic event: it was over before I knew it.
 I had the chance to catch up with "old" friends and meet new ones.